 Driver habits can be monitored by Insurance firms using telematics enabling them to more precisely determine risk factors and insurance premiums can be adjusted consequently.

 Geofence can be incorporated to ensure vehicles operate within a designated area and offering off-road farm vehicle discounts.

 Articulated trailers have GPS trackers to keep them visible for pick-up drivers.
 Drivers could tag location while unhitching a trailer and information passed to the office to enable it to be located easily.
-Telematics also could ensure if there is unauthorized movement of the trailer and alert could be sent to authorities.
+Telematics also could ensure if there is unauthorized movement of the trailer and alerts could be sent to authorities.

-Telematics for vehicles could help enhance vehicle maintenance and asset lifecycle management by tracking usage, schedule maintenance, warranty information and recovery, engine parameters tracking and service tracking.
+Telematics for vehicles could help enhance vehicle maintenance and asset lifecycle management by tracking usage, schedule maintenance, warranty information and recovery, engine parameters tracking, and service tracking.

 Expenses could be tracked, controlled, optimized and vehicles could be maintained in perfect working condition by keeping tabs on vehicle diagnostics such as battery voltage, engine oil pressure, coolant temperature, powertrain malfunctions, intake/exhaust valve concerns, oxygen sensor issues and others.

-Telematics for Vehicles : The future
+Telematics for Vehicles: The future

 As mobile devices invade every sphere, fleet telematics will grow exponentially as apps will be developed to utilize the soaring number of GPS units produced and enhanced processing power via technology.
-Firms recognize the necessity to monitor fleet to control costs and ensure compliance to government regulations.
+Firms recognize the necessity to monitor their fleet to control costs and ensure compliance to government regulations.

 Fleet owners are constantly looking for means to cut costs, enhance productivity and augment accountability, telematics will be the catalyst to provide the necessary tools.
 Firms will look at higher integrations such as mobile workforce administration, ERP software, and corporate management software.